-Swollen ankles and swollen feet facts
+Swollen ankles and swollen feet definition and facts

 Swelling of the ankle and feet is relatively frequent symptom in most people.
 In itself it does not represent a disease but rather the symptom of an underlying disease.